uvsinn/Diabetes-Detection/README.md

 # Diabetes Detection

-This repository contains code and resources for diabetes detection.
+This repository contains code and resources for diabetes detection using *Support Vector Machines*.

 ## Concept